box-id/ecto_predicates/README.md

 Compare operation to check if a stored value or a list of values contains a single or a list of values.
 In case of a simple stored value it'll fallback to a basic string comparator.
-If the stored value is a list the check will require to contain all given values.
+If the stored value is a json the postgres [containment operators](https://www.postgresql.org/docs/current/datatype-json.html#JSON-CONTAINMENT) are applied.

 **Params:**